Slick9000/diana/README.md

 if option == "4" then

-  print("thank you for usage our service!")
+  print("thank you for using our service!")

 end
 ```